textadventures/squiffy/index.md

 title: Squiffy - Documentation
 ---

-Squiffy is a tool for creating interactive fiction.

-The Squiffy compiler reads in a Squiffy script file, and outputs HTML, CSS and JavaScript.
-A player's game state is saved automatically to Local Storage.
+Squiffy is a tool for creating interactive fiction - that is, multiple choice games that focus on text and story.
+Players navigate through the game or story by clicking links.
+Sometimes these kinds of games or stories are known as [gamebooks](http://en.wikipedia.org/wiki/Gamebook).

+Squiffy's output is HTML and JavaScript, so you can:

+- upload it to a website, or embed it within an existing page
+- turn it into an app using [PhoneGap](http://phonegap.com/)

+A player's state is automatically saved to their browser's local storage, so they can always pick up from where they left off just by going back to the same web page.

+Squiffy works by reading in a script file, which you can create using a text editor.

 Example
 -------